-With the Oldways culinary tour in Portugal just around the corner on March 22-29, 2020, it’s time to put a spotlight on the soups of Portugal.
+With the Oldways culinary tour to Portugal on the horizon in April 2022, it’s time to put a spotlight on the soups of Portugal.
 When we traveled to Lisbon and Porto for a planning trip, we heard from everyone we met that soup with vegetables was an integral part of everyday dining.

 Like countries in and around the Mediterranean, Portuguese cuisine has generally focused on straightforward cooking techniques that highlight the local bounty.
 Behold the simple beauty of a pot of soup.
 Toss a handful of ordinary ingredients into a pot, let it simmer away (developing ﬂavor along the way), and the end result is a meal greater than the sum of its parts.
 Hearty, homey, nourishing, warming, comforting and inexpensive—there’s no shortage of adjectives to characterize Portuguese soups tailor-made for cozying up with on a chilly winter day.

 The Dietary Guidelines for Americans recommend that most adults eat 2-3 cups of vegetables daily.
 In the frigid winter months, when hot and hearty dishes sound more comforting than a chilled salad, vegetable soups are a great way to meet your daily vegetable recommendations.
 What’s more, vegetables tend to shrink when cooked, making it easy to enjoy more vegetable goodness in one small bowl.